nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>e.g. typing `help` and pressing Enter will open the help window.
     <br>Some example commands you can try:
     1. `select 1` : Selects the first item in the list displayed in the list panel.
-    2. `add n/John Doe p/98765432 e/johnd@example.com sid/A1234567X` : Adds a student named John Doe with the particulars to the list at Student Page.
+    2. `add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X` : Adds a student named John Doe with the particulars to the list at Student Page.
-    3. `delete 3` : Deletes the 3rd student shown in the student list when you are at Student Page.
+    3. `delete student 3` : Deletes the 3rd student shown in the student list when you are at Student Page.
     4. `undo` : Returns to the state before the last command you entered.
     5. `exit` : Exits the app.
 6. Refer to the commands list below for a detailed description for each command.